Should we start by capturing pains first in a process discovery workshop? Or are we just inflicting more pain on ourselves?

 It means that how you answer that question on any given day could result in a completely different answer.
 Combine this with a group of different people and you also have to contend with how loud someone talks, their individual personalities and the level of engagement in this particular session.

 The psychologist Daniel Kahneman in his book ‘Thinking, Fast and Slow’ describes ‘substitution’, a behaviour common in humans when faced with difficult to answer and ambiguous questions.
 The brain is inherently lazy and always finds the easiest way to answer a particular question.
 When asked about the pains you feel in a particular process you’re unlikely to think really deeply about this and will simply substitute an answer that you can easily remember – therefore the last thing that happened to you rather than the most painful thing.

 You must make it as easy as possible for people to express the pains they feel in context.
 This means creating a framework.
 A framework you can use to start with and which becomes the process to which the pains, or requirements, relate to as part of your process discovery.

 Rather than starting with the pains session, it is important to start with defining and agreeing the process as it happens today.
 This provides a common language that the whole team can use.
 A common language to describe the pains in the same way, rather than multiple people describing the same pains in very different ways.

 As the process is laid out it will become easy for SMEs to describe pains and requirements in the context of the process.
 The prioritisation and sizing of the problem can then be captured live at the same time.
 This also makes it unnecessary for your team to have multiple workshops.

 Skore Digital Discovery

 Skore Digital Discovery is a process capture, improvement and analysis platform designed to simplify the complexity.
-Click here to find out more about how Skore can revolutionise the way you deal with processes and transformation in your organisation.
+Click here to sign up for a free trial and find out more about how Skore can revolutionise the way you deal with processes and transformation in your organisation.